najmulhasan-code/splitcomp/README.md

 The model extends Becker's (1968) rational crime framework with a third action: instead of just {comply, evade}, a lab can also split its training run across data centers in different countries to stay below each jurisdiction's reporting threshold.
 This adds two new parameters: the cost of splitting (c) and international regulatory coordination (sigma).

-This was built as part of the Algoverse AI Safety Fellowship, AI Governance Track, under Joel Christoph.

 ![Parameter sweep heatmaps](figures/heatmaps.png)

 ## What the code does